flowx-ai/docs-flowx/docs/building-blocks/node/task-node/task-node.md

 *  **Topic Name** - the topic name where the [process engine](../../../platform-deep-dive/core-components/flowx-engine/flowx-engine.md) listens for the response (this should be added to the platform and match the topic naming rule for the engine to listen to it) - available for UPDATES topics (Kafka receive events)

 :::warning
-A naming pattern must be defined on the [process engine configuration](../../../) to use the defined topics.
+A naming pattern must be defined on the [process engine configuration](../../../platform-setup-guides/flowx-engine-setup-guide/flowx-engine-setup-guide.md#configuring-kafka) to use the defined topics.
 It is important to know that all the events that start with a configured pattern will be consumed by the Engine.
 For example, `KAFKA_TOPIC_PATTERN` is the topic name pattern where the Engine listens for incoming Kafka events.
 :::

-* **Key Name** -  will hold the result received from the external system, if the key already exists in the process values, it will be overwritten&#x20;
+* **Key Name** - will hold the result received from the external system, if the key already exists in the process values, it will be overwritten

 #### Task Management